Being aware when teaching students with epilepsy

 In this article

-You are in the middle of a class when a student begins behaving unusually.
+Imagine that you are in the middle of teaching a class when a student begins behaving unusually.
 The child is staring blankly and moving their hands and mouth in a repetitive manner.
-These symptoms could mean they are having a focal onset seizure.
+What’s happening?
+If the child has epilepsy, these symptoms may be a sign they are having a seizure.

 What is epilepsy?

 Epilepsy is a term used to describe a wide variety of brain disorders which cause people to have seizures.
-Seizures are when neurons in the brain fire in an unusual manner.
+Seizures are when there’s a sudden burst of disordered electrical activity in the brain.
 The seizures can cause many different symptoms.
-They include tonic clonic seizures, where the child falls to the ground and convulses, through to brief absence seizures.
+They range from tonic-clonic seizures (sometimes also known as generalized tonic-clonic - previously known as ‘grand mal’ seizures) where the child falls to the ground and convulses, to brief absence seizures (previously known as ‘petit mal’ seizures).
 This is where the child loses consciousness for a few seconds before carrying on what they were doing.

 There are many different kinds of epilepsy and levels of severity.
-Many children with epilepsy are able to stay in control of their seizures using anti-epilepsy drugs (AEDs), yet sometimes they may have breakthrough seizures.
-Others may not be able to take AEDs, so they need to use other medical devices to manage their condition.
+Many children with epilepsy are able to stay in control of their seizures using anti-seizure medications (ASMs), yet sometimes they may have breakthrough seizures.
+Some may use other treatments to manage their condition.

-Having epilepsy can cause a number of issues for children, including:
+Having epilepsy is associated with a number of issues for children, including:

 • Absence from school due to seizures or medical appointments